-It turns out, that the Lu-Weinstein double is the perfect one in the sense of Section 2.3.
+It turns out that the Lu--Weinstein double is perfect in the sense of Section 2.3.
 One of the maximally isotropic subgroups is the compact subgroup $K\subset K^\bC$, while the other $\ti K$ is the subgroup $AN\subset K^\bC$ which appears in the Iwasawa decomposition $K^\bC=K\ti K\equiv KAN$.
 If $K^\bC=SL(n,\bC)$ then $AN$ is formed by the upper-triangular matrices having real positive numbers on the diagonal.
-In the general case, it is given by the exponentiation of the Lie subalgebra $\ti\K$ \be \tilde\K:=(R-\ri)\K\subset \K^\bC, \ee where the $\bR$-linear operator $R:\K^\bC\to\K^\bC$ is the Yang-Baxter operator.
+In the general case, it is given by the exponentiation of the Lie subalgebra $\ti\K$ \be \tilde\K:=(R-\ri)\K\subset \K^\bC, \ee where the $\bR$-linear operator $R:\K^\bC\to\K^\bC$ is the Yang--Baxter operator.
 It is defined as

 where $H^\mu$ stand for the Cartan generators and $E^\alpha$ are the step generators of $\K^\bC$.